Camber Sands: Films

+TV Shows

+The Inbetweeners - season one episode five.
+The boys go to the 'Camber Sands' caravan club meetup.

 Music

 Camber Sands is mentioned in various songs such as "Pulling Mussels (From the Shell)" by Squeeze (also covered by Head Automatica), "Diamonds and Pearls" by The Holloways, "Heavyweight Champion of the World" by Reverend and The Makers and "Caravan" by Nick Heyward.
 It was also used as a title to Fatboy Slim's EP single Camber Sands.

 Feeder's 2003 video for "Forget About Tomorrow", was partially shot on the beach.
 Nine years later, Feeder referenced Camber Sands in "Oh My", the opening track of their Generation Freakshow album.

 The 2007 song "Heavyweight Champion of the World" by Reverend & The Makers mentions that the closest the protagonist got to China was a "week in Camber Sands".

 The song "On Camber Sands" appears on Gordon Giltrap's album Troubadour.

 The cover of the 1980 LP record Beat Boys In The Jet Age by mod revival band, The Lambrettas, was photographed on Camber Sands.

 The cover of the Bucks Fizz album I Hear Talk, was photographed at Camber Sands.

 The cover of Dream Theater's 1997 album Falling Into Infinity was photographed at Camber Sands by English graphic designer Storm Thorgerson.

+In the song (We Are) Mod Mock Goth by The Fall the first line is Take viagra, go to Camber Sands.